 If you’re a male over the age of 60 and are experiencing any of the above symptoms, you don’t have to suffer in silence.
 Speak to your doctor to uncover the underlying cause of your bladder problems and get on a treatment plan to help improve your bladder problems as well as the overall quality of your life.

-Risk factors for lower urinary tract symptoms include increased serum dihydrotestosterone levels, obesity, elevated fasting glucose, diabetes, fat and red meat intake, and inflammation.
+Risk factors for lower urinary tract symptoms include (LUTS) increased serum dihydrotestosterone levels, obesity, elevated fasting glucose, diabetes, fat and red meat intake, and inflammation.

 If symptoms are not bothersome or complicated, then your doctor may just monitor you and ask you to report any changes you notice.
 You will be asked to moderate your fluid intake (too much fluid can aggravate your symptoms) and reduce your intake of alcohol, caffeine, and sweeteners, as these can worsen infections.